-The assassination of John F. Kennedy
+The assassination of John F. Kennedy – summary of events

 At 12:30 P.M.
-CST, as Kennedy’s uncovered limousine entered Dealey Plaza and slowly approached the sharp turns leading into the plaza.
+CST, Kennedy’s uncovered limousine entered Dealey Plaza and slowly approached the sharp turns leading into the plaza.
 Nellie Connally, then the First Lady of Texas, turned around to Kennedy, who was sitting behind her, and commented, “Mr. President, you can’t say Dallas doesn’t love you,” which President Kennedy politely acknowledged.

 When the Presidential limousine turned left and passed the Texas School Book Depository, shots were fired as the limo continued down Elm Street towards the freeway.
 Within one second of each other, President Kennedy, Governor Connally, and Mrs. Kennedy, all turned abruptly from looking to their left to looking to their right.
-Connally, a WWII military veteran and experienced hunter, testified he immediately recognized the sound of a high-powered rifle, then he turned his head and torso rightward attempting to see President Kennedy sitting behind him.
+Connally, a WWII military veteran and experienced hunter, testified he immediately recognized the sound of a high-powered rifle, then turned his head and torso rightward attempting to see President Kennedy sitting behind him.
 Connally testified he could not see the president, so he then started to turn forward again, and was hit in his upper right of his back by a bullet (from a gunshot that Connally later testified he did *not* hear the muzzle blast from).
 Connally shouted,

 “Oh, no, no, no. My God.
 They’re going to kill us all!”

-Mrs. Connally testified that right after hearing a first loud, frightening noise that came from somewhere behind her and to her right, she immediately turned towards President Kennedy and saw him with his arms and elbows already raised high with his hands already clinched and held near his throat.
+Mrs. Connally testified that after hearing a first loud, frightening noise that came from somewhere behind her and to her right, she immediately turned towards President Kennedy and saw him with his arms and elbows already raised high with his hands clinched and held near his throat.
 She then heard another gunshot and John Connally started yelling.
 Mrs. Connally then turned away from President Kennedy towards her husband.
-Another gunshot sounded and she and the limousine’s rear interior were now covered with fragments of bone, blood, and brain matter.
+Another gunshot sounded and she and the limousine’s rear interior were covered with fragments of bone, blood, and brain matter.

 As President Kennedy waved to the crowds on his right with his right arm resting on the side of the limo, a shot entered his upper back, penetrated his neck, slightly damaged a spinal vertebra and the top of his right lung, exited his throat nearly centerline just beneath his Adam’s apple, then nicked the left side of his suit tie knot.
-He then raised his elbows and clenched his fists in front of his face and neck, then leaned forward and towards his left.
-Mrs. Kennedy (already facing him) then put her arms around him in concern.
+He raised his elbows and clenched his fists in front of his face and neck, then leaned forward and towards his left.
+Mrs. Kennedy (already facing him) put her arms around him in concern.
 Governor Connally also reacted after the same bullet penetrated his back creating an oval entry wound, impacted and destroyed four inches of his right, fifth rib bone, exited his chest just below his right nipple creating a two-and-a-half inch oval sucking-air chest wound, then entered just above his right wrist, impacted and cleanly fractured his right wrist bone, exited just below the wrist at the inner side of his right palm, and entered his left inner thigh.

 “They have killed my husband.
 I have his brains in my hand.”

 United States Secret Service agent Clint Hill was riding on the left front running board of the followup car, immediately behind the Presidential limousine.
 Hill testified he heard one shot, then he jumped off into Elm Street and ran forward to try and get on the limousine and protect the president.
 After the president had been shot in the head, Mrs. Kennedy began to climb out onto the back of the limousine, though she later had no recollection of doing so.
 Hill believed she was reaching for something, perhaps a piece of the president’s skull.
-He jumped onto the back of the limousine while at the same time Mrs. Kennedy returned to her seat, and he clung to the car as it exited Dealey Plaza and accelerated, speeding to Parkland Memorial Hospital.
+He jumped onto the back of the limousine while at the same time Mrs. Kennedy returned to her seat.
+Hill clung to the car as it exited Dealey Plaza and accelerated, speeding to Parkland Memorial Hospital.

 Governor Connally, riding in a seat in front of the President and three inches more to the left than the president, was also critically injured but survived.
 Doctors later stated that after the governor was shot, his wife pulled him onto her lap, and the resulting posture helped close his front chest wound (which was causing air to be sucked directly into his chest around his collapsed right lung).